Priyatharsini-B/Basic-Banking-System/README.md

 View all Customers .

-◇ No Login Page.
-No User Creation.
-Only transfer of money between multiple users.
+◇ No Login Page.Only transfer of money between multiple users.